 We invite your church to identify those among you who can be sent to an unreached, Scriptureless people group.

-Regardless whether the vision grows first in the heart of the senders or the sent, ABT counts it an honor to partner with churches that send.
-This page describes the role of a church partnering with ABT to send workers or teams to unreached and Scriptureless peoples.
+Regardless whether the vision grows first in the heart of the senders or the sent, we count it an honor to partner with churches that send.
+This page describes the role of a church partnering with All-Nations to send workers or teams to unreached and Scriptureless peoples.

 Interested in being sent?
 Click to learn about preparing to serve on a Bible-translation and church-planting team.